- Volume down

 The most recent figures released by Statistics Netherlands show that turnover generated by the sector hotels and restaurants grew by 1.9 percent in the third quarter of 2013 relative to the same period last year.
 Although turnover improved, volume declined by 0.4 percent.
 Prices rose by 2.3 percent.

-Save pubs and bars, all branches included in the sector hotels and restaurants saw turnover improve in the third quarter compared to the thrid quarter of 2012.
+Save pubs and bars, all branches included in the sector hotels and restaurants saw turnover improve in the third quarter compared to the third quarter of 2012.
 Hotels performed best realising a 6.7 percent higher turnover.
 August in particular was a good month for the hotel business.

 For the sixth consecutive quarter, pubs and bars performed poorly, although - with 4.7 percent - the turnover decline was less substantial than in the preceding two quarters.
 Volume fell by more than 8 percent, prices rose by nearly 4 percent.
 Mainly as a result of higher VAT and excise duty rates, food and drinks in pubs and bars were more expensive.